mermaid-js/mermaid/packages/mermaid/src/docs/intro/index.md

 - Diagram as Code

   One definition leads to one layout, so your code becomes idempotent.
-It guarantees consistentsy.
+It guarantees consistency.
 It becomes far easier to see what changes was made and possible to keep diagram in version control system along with code.

 Mermaid allows even non-programmers to easily create detailed and diagrams through the [Mermaid Live Editor](https://mermaid.live/).
 There are plenty of [Tutorials](../config/Tutorials.md) made by our woderful community.
 Also, Mermaid has a huge amount of [Use-cases and Integrations](../ecosystem/integrations.md), so you can use it with your favorite applications.